 When caring for your mouth after sinus lift surgery, you shouldn’t smoke, which can cause infection.
 If you have an addiction, ask your dentist about nicotine alternatives to make the process easier.
 You need to avoid rinsing and spitting after the procedure, too, so you don’t open up the wound again.

 Although you may be curious to see what your mouth looks like, don’t try to look at the stitches.
 Avoid foods that involve chewing; stick to broth and soups until after a follow-up visit with your dentist.
 Avoid using straws too, since the sucking motion can agitate your wound.

 Follow the instructions during your sinus lift recovery.
 Make sure to take the medications and antibiotics your dentist prescribes to prevent infections.
 If you’re worried about scheduling your appointment during working hours, look for a Saturday dentist who can accommodate busy schedules for just this kind of procedure.

 Take the time you need to rest and stay off your feet as much as possible.
 Another aspect of sinus lift recovery: don’t brush or floss your teeth until your dentist gives you the green light.
 Be careful when blowing your nose and sneezing to avoid sinus pressure as much as possible.
 By following these steps, you can fully recover and have your implants put in within a few months.

-Do you have any questions about the sinus lift surgery procedure in Yonkers?
-Would you like to schedule an appointment with the best Yonkers dentist of Park Avenue Smiles of Yonkers, Westchester County?
-Please contact our dentistry center in Yonkers for consultation with the sinus lift surgery specialist.
+Do you have any questions about the sinus lift surgery procedure?
+Would you like to schedule an appointment with the best dentist of Park Avenue Smiles?
+Please contact our dentistry center for a consultation with the sinus lift surgery specialist.